brucefan1983/RGF-electron-matlab/README.md

 ## Features

 * This is a simple but working code for calculating the electron transmission in the Anderson square lattice model.
+* This code was used to do some calculations in a review article (to be submitted).

 ## File organizations

 * A script for testing:
-  * test_ballistic.m: calculate the transmission in the absence of Anderson disorder
+  * test_ballistic.m: calculates the transmission in the absence of Anderson disorder

 * The testing script calls
   * the driver function "find_T" to do the calculations